max17-hash/Helloworld/README.md

 # Helloworld
 Hi, I am Shreeya.
-I like to play tennis, watch netflix and learn new things related to technology.
+I like to play tennis,badminton, watch Netflix and learn new things.
+Technology and programming fascinates me.